wormSurf 4.12 - brtp://www.theavocadopapers.com:4342/content/firstparagraphs/index.jsp

 Item #PGH49888827:

-This is not common: to meet your future wife while you're both incarcerated.
-Especially if you're not the time-doing type. but that's how I met Clarissa.
-I was spending the night (or, actually, several early morning hours) in jail on account of having been doing 57 in a 50-MPH zone and subsequently behaving in a disrespectful or threatening manner towards an officer of the law.
-Clarissa, on the other hand, was locked up for doing 67 in a 55 and subsequently behaving in a disrespectful or threatening manner towards an officer of the law.
-In my case, I'd asked the cop if it made him feel sad that he was only five-foot-five: disrespectful, apparently.
-Clarissa, on the other hand, had called her cop a "fucking twat" and threatened to stuff his "little badge" up his ass.
-Then as now, I was bold but she was bolder.
-When asked how we'd met, we'd say, "in jail," and people would laugh, and we'd laugh too and then tell them that no, no, we'd met at a picnic.
+It's not common to meet your future wife while you're both incarcerated, but that's how I met Clarissa.
+I was spending the night in jail on account of having been doing 57 in a 50-MPH zone and subsequently behaving in a disrespectful or threatening manner towards an officer of the law.
+Clarissa was locked up for doing 67 in a 55 and subsequently behaving in a disrespectful or threatening manner towards an officer of the law.
+In my case, I'd asked the cop if it made him feel sad that he was only five-foot-five.
+Clarissa had called her cop a "fucking twat" and threatened to stuff his "little badge" up his ass.

 Item #PGH43847349: